unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 Allow: GET, PUT, PATCH, DELETE, HEAD, OPTIONS
 ```

-If they are not logined, or the object doesn't have that action, they will be restrited in some actions.
+If they are not loged in, or the object doesn't have that action, they will be restricted in some actions.

 ```
 Allow: GET, HEAD, OPTIONS